bmwcarit/ramses-composer-docs/advanced/python_api/README.md

 >> Returns true if the object is part of the project's resources.

 > getPrefab()
 >> If the object is in a Prefab, this will return the Prefab.
-Otherwise this will return None.
+Otherwise, this will return None.

 > getPrefabInstance()
 >> If the object is in a PrefabInstance, this will return the PrefabInstance.
-Otherwise this will return None.
+Otherwise, this will return None.

 > getOuterContainingPrefabInstance()
 >> In case of nested prefabs, this will return the outermost prefab instance, or None if the object is not part of a PrefabInstance.